 METHODOLOGY:

-Following a cross-sectional study design, at primary health care centers (PHCC) in Yanbu City (Yanbu Albahr), Saudi Arabia.
-The study sample included 80 parents of Saudi healthy preschool children aged 6 to 12 years.
-Non-Saudi parents of children with psychiatric problems or chronic diseases (e.g., diabetes, hypertension, asthma), or receiving corticosteroids, or immunocompromised children were excluded.
+Following a cross-sectional study design, at primary health care centers (PHCC) in Yanbu City (Yanbu Albahr), Saudi Arabia, the study sample included 80 parents of Saudi healthy preschool children aged 6 to 12 years.
+Non-Saudi parents of children with psychiatric problems or chronic diseases (e.g., diabetes, hypertension, asthma), or those receiving corticosteroids, or immunocompromised children were excluded.

 The sample size was determined to be 80 according to Dahiru et al. (10) with: